 Given its name one would reasonably expect that the festival should take place in October.

 In reality most of the festival’s just over two week duration is celebrated in September.
 The reason for Oktoberfest to begin in September was inclement weather in 1872 – the start of the fest was scheduled early and has been since but the name remained.

 The exact dates and the length of Oktoberfest vary each year.
 The driving date is the first Saturday after September 15 – this is the beginning of the fest.
 The last day is always the first Sunday of October unless the last weekend of the fest happens to fall on October 1st or 2nd then the duration is extended to October 3rd, which is a national holiday in Germany.

 4. Oktoberfest Beer

-About 8 million liters of beer per fest were consumed at each the few most recent festivals.
+About 8 million liters of beer per fest were consumed at each of the few most recent ones.